Quoth the Raven, Nevermore!

 The more I researched, the more I realized how important this information was.
 I even discovered that this sort of recording and observation is called augury.
 The following key themes for Ravens are that they are:

-Very complex, tricky and illusive;
+- Very complex, tricky and elusive

-- They are Messengers between realms;
+- They are Messengers between realms

-Part of this fear comes from the Raven’s ability to deceive and/or mislead, but they can also teach us to see through illusions by first presenting them to us as a test.
+Part of this fear comes from Raven’s ability to deceive and/or mislead, but they can also teach us to see through illusions by first presenting them to us as a test.
 If we pass this test, they just might become life-long guardians.
 Having said that, spotting their tricks and follies is not the easiest of tasks, and will be covered in the next post of the series.

 For now, try to absorb any information that has been presented.
-Ask questions, research key words.
+Ask questions, research keywords.
 The idea is to get you to absorb and ponder more before moving on to the next topic.